Extraordinary Stories of Ordinary Life

 Today, The Education of Little Tree is sold as an “autobiographical novel” by Forrest Carter.
 Readers won’t find any mention of Asa Carter in its pages.

-Reporter Wayne Greenhaw, the first person to expose Carter, died earlier this year.
+Reporter Wayne Greenhaw, the first person to expose Carter, died in 2012.

 The music that ends this piece is by banjo player Adam Hurt.
 Also featured in the story: Tennessee, by interviewee Ron Taylor, with lyrics by Asa Carter.

-Special thanks to Douglas Newman, Laura Browder, Marco Ricci, and Michael Fix, whose film documentary, The Reconstruction of Asa Carter, airs this month on PBS stations.
+Special thanks to Douglas Newman, Laura Browder, Marco Ricci, and Michael Fix, who produced the film documentary, The Reconstruction of Asa Carter.

 Comments are closed.